spectrocloud/librarium/content/docs/09.5-security/10-saas-operation.md

 - Act as an orchestrator to initiate SaaS controller requests for deployments.

 In private clouds like VMware vSphere, a Private Cloud Gateway (PCG) component is deployed in the on-prem environment as a virtual appliance (OVA).
 The PCG component automatically pairs with a tenant based on a randomly generated pairing code similar to the Bluetooth pairing process and acts as a proxy between Spectro Cloud SaaS and private cloud endpoints, such as vCenter.
-The PCG uses an outgoing internet connection to the SaaS platform using static network address translation (NATS) with transport layer security (TLS).
+The PCG uses an outgoing internet connection to the SaaS platform using Static Network Address Translation (NATS) with Transport Layer Security (TLS).
 More details about OVA operation are provided in [Self-Hosted Operation](/security/self-hosted-operation).

 <br />

 ## Tenant Cluster Security

 Tenant clusters can be deployed in a VPC.
 Each tenant cluster has a management agent that runs as a pod.
-This agent has an outbound internet connection to Palette using static network address translation (NATS) with transport layer security (TLS) protocol v1.2 or higher and a hardened cipher suite.
+This agent has an outbound internet connection to Palette using NATS with TLS protocol v1.2 or higher and a hardened cipher suite.
 The agent periodically reports health, heartbeat, and statistics and connects to Palette's public repository over HTTPS for any out-of-the-box integration packs.

-We us the following design principles ensure tenant isolation:
+We use the following design principles ensure tenant isolation:

 <br />